thebrettbarlow/forcelandia-ai-vs-developer/force-app/ai/prompts/templates/implement_api_1.md

 - Include a `private HttpResponse send(HttpRequest request)` method
   - When the response contains a status code >= 300, throw a CalloutException
 - Include a
-  `private static String addUrlParameter(String url, String key, String value)` method
+  `private static void addUrlParameter(String url, String key, String value)` method
   - This method should return a new URL with the key-value pair added as a query parameter
+- Include a `private static Datetime parseCreatedAt(String createdAt)` method
+  - This method should parse the `createdAt` string into a `Datetime` object
 - Implement each method to meet the following requirements:
   - Create a new `HttpRequest` using `createRequest(String endpoint)`
   - Leave the `endpoint` variable as an empty `String`